ASC95/Game_Design_Four_Horsemen/README.md

 All documents can be found in the “doc” folder.

 # Controls
--Move side to side with arrow keys
+-Move side to side with the arrow keys.
--Jump with up arrow key
+-Jump once by pressing the up arrow key.
+Press up again to double jump in mid-air -Use the “shift” key to perform a dash in the direction you are facing.
+While dashing, you are invincible.
+You are transparent while dashing.

+# Combat
--Attack with “a”
+-Attack with the “a” key
+-Heal yourself with the “e” key
+-When you take damage, you are invincible for a few seconds.
+This is indicated by your sprite turning transparent.